 - Say thank you to someone who helped you along the way.

 It isn’t easy but there is no reason to continue this cycle.
 You can break it.

 Need help?
-While job search is often painful, I take the pain out of writing your resume and even make it fun with a personalized, interactive process.
-Hire me, Julie Walraven, Certified Master Resume Writer.
-Click Here.
+While job search is often painful, as a Certified Master Resume Writer, I take the pain out of writing your resume and even make it fun with a personalized, interactive process.
+Know someone who needs me?
+Gift certificates are available.
+Explore my resume packages here.

 Do you want to be on the cutting-edge of your career and job search?
 Read More Posts Like This One!